 Clean the drains in your kitchen

-You can do this whether or not you have evidence that the fruit flies are living there.
+You can do this whether you have evidence that the fruit flies are living there.
 This part is purely a preventative measure.
 Do not use bleach.
 Since bleach does not coat the pipes, it will not kill the flies.
 Also, undiluted bleach is not good for your pipes and is not eco-friendly.
-Instead, try picking up an everyday drain cleaner from your local supermarket that will remove all sludge, grime and bio-buildup.
+Instead, try picking up a drain-friendly cleaner from your local supermarket that will remove all sludge, grime and bio-buildup.
 It's the bio-buildup that attracts fruit flies to your drains.
 It also gives them another place to lay their 500 plus eggs, other than on your fruit and in your plants.

 Typical fruit fly traps include:

 - A small mason jar filled with 3 oz of unfiltered apple cider vinegar and covered with a thick layer of plastic wrap.
 The plastic wrap should have a small hole poked in the center of it, and the hole should be no larger than the tip of a ball point pen.

 - A small glass ramekin or saucer filled with sugary, soapy water, and set on your kitchen counter.